Davis Yard

 J.R.
 Davis Yard is a railway hump yard in Roseville, California owned by the Union Pacific Railroad Company.
-It is located along the confluence of three of the railroad's lines: the Martinez Subdivision heading southwest to the Sacramento Valley, the Roseville Subdivision which runs over the Sierra Nevada Mountains into Nevada, and the Valley Subdivision which heads north to Lincoln and Marysville.
-It takes its name from the last president of the Southern Pacific Transportation Company, Jerry R. Davis.
+It is located along the confluence of three of the railroad's lines: the Martinez Subdivision heading southwest to the San Francisco Bay Area, the Roseville Subdivision which runs over the Sierra Nevada Mountains into Nevada, and the Sacramento Subdivision which provides access to the Central Valley, north and south.
+The yard is named for the last president of the Southern Pacific Transportation Company, Jerry R. Davis.

 The yard covers 780 acre, with a bypass for passenger trains on the north side.
 It is capable of handling 2,000 cars per day.
 It is also used to store Union Pacific's snow removal fleet which work the Sierra Nevada.

 History

 With the increase in rail traffic at the beginning of the 20th century, about five passenger and ten freight trains ran daily in each direction on the single-track connection between California and Utah.
 In order to increase capacity by means of longer trains, the sidings on the mountain route to Truckee had to be extended with work beginning in 1906.
 As part of this, the SP moved the railway depot at the foot of the Sierra Nevada from Rocklin to Roseville, where a large marshaling yard was also built.
 At the Roseville Yard, the long trains coming from Sacramento could be split up for the climb into the mountains or assembled into longer trains in the opposite direction over the flat Sacramento Valley.